Katana Zero: Story and dialogue

 Katana Zero follows a neo-noir-style storyline, with psychological horror and black comedy elements, set in a dystopian metropolis after a war.
 Subject Zero is an amnesiac veteran with precognitive abilities.
-He assassinates drug dealers for his psychiatrist, who acts as his handler.
+He assassinates drug dealers and other targets (including a political prisoner) for his psychiatrist, who acts as his handler.
 The news media ascribes these killings to a serial killer known as the Dragon.
 Zero experiences recurring nightmares of a child, who he identifies as himself, in a hut.
 A scientist runs in, warns the child to hide, and is shot moments later by a soldier.
 He discusses his nightmares with the psychiatrist, who supplies him with a drug as treatment.
-Zero also befriends a young girl living next door to his apartment, and becomes attached to her.
+Zero also befriends a young girl living next door to his apartment, and he becomes attached to her.

-In-between levels, the player converses with non-player characters (NPCs), such as the psychiatrist, the girl, and a Russian psychopath antagonist named V, who admires Zero's lethality.
+In between levels, the player converses with non-player characters (NPCs), such as the psychiatrist, the girl, and a Russian psychopath antagonist named V, who admires Zero's lethality.
 In a real-time dialogue tree system, the player chooses responses during conversations and can interrupt an NPC's dialogue at any time.
 Their decisions determine how much exposition is presented and how Zero is characterized; for example, Zero comes across as rude if the player repeatedly interrupts.
 Although they do not change the overall plot, players' dialogue choices can affect certain events, and one boss fight can only be activated by making specific decisions.

 Zero and the psychiatrist's relationship becomes strained as the psychiatrist grows increasingly disagreeable and Zero suspects he is withholding information about the assassinations.
-After the Dragon, a separate swordsman with clairvoyant abilities similar to Zero's, dismembers and abducts V, Zero learns about his own past as a supersoldier and that the drug he had been taking, Chronos, both gave him his abilities and causes users in withdrawal to become trapped within their minds.
-Zero, tired of being manipulated, kills the psychiatrist.
-The girl goes missing and the story ends on a cliffhanger.
-A flashback reveals Zero's nightmare is a memory from the war, that he is the soldier and not the child, and that the Dragon was his comrade.
+After another clairvoyant swordsman, identifying himself as the actual "Dragon", dismembers and abducts V. Zero learns about his own past as a supersoldier known as a "NULL" and that the drug he had been taking, known as Chronos, gave him his abilities.
+However, it causes users to become trapped within their minds as a withdrawal symptom.
+Zero is tasked with eliminating the Dragon, but fails after encountering a similarly clairvoyant marksman, known as Headhunter, and is forced to kill intervening police - however, when he is eventually cornered, he is confronted by a pair of men wearing drama masks, who force him to choose whether to live at the cost of an unknown price or to die permanently at the hands of the police, with the latter leading to an alternate ending.
+Afterwards, Zero is tasked with destroying a bunker with confidential materials related to Chronos, and kills Headhunter.
+However, he ultimately spares the family hiding inside the Bunker, and, tired of being manipulated, kills the psychiatrist.
+The girl goes missing, presumably kidnapped by the masked men and the story ends on a cliffhanger.
+A flashback reveals Zero's nightmare is a memory from the war, and that he was the soldier who shot the scientist, and also worked with the Dragon, who was identified as Fifteen.